Liouville theorems for $f$-harmonic maps into Hadamard spaces: Introduction

 \

-In the same spirit of Kendall's theorem, Cheng-Tam-Wan \cite{CTW} proved a Liouville-type theorem for harmonic maps with finite energy.
+In the same spirit of Kendall's theorem, Cheng-Tam-Wan \cite{CTW} proved a Liouville type theorem for harmonic maps with finite energy.
 Our second result is a generalization of Cheng-Tam-Wan's theorem to $f$-harmonic maps into Hadamard spaces. \begin{theorem} Let $(M, g, e^{-f}dV_g)$ be a complete noncompact weighted Riemannian manifold satisfying that any $f$-harmonic function with finite Dirichlet $f$-energy is bounded.
 Let $(Y,d)$ be an Hadamard space.
-Then any $f$-harmonic map from $M$ to $Y$ with finite $f$-energy must have bounded image. \end{theorem} We will follow the line of Cheng-Tam-Wan's reasoning, but using the techniques in potential theory, especially the theory of Royden-Nakai decomposition and classification of Riemannian manifolds \cite{Royden52,Nakai60,SarioNakai70}.
+Then any $f$-harmonic map from $M$ to $Y$ with finite $f$-energy has bounded image. \end{theorem} We will follow the line of Cheng-Tam-Wan's reasoning, but using the techniques in potential theory, especially the theory of Royden-Nakai's decomposition on Riemannian manifolds \cite{Royden52,Nakai60,SarioNakai70}.
 This possible approach of potential theory was implicitly suggested by Lyons in \cite[pp.~278]{CTW}.
 We figure out the detailed arguments of this insight and apply them to Liouville theorems of $f$-harmonic maps.
-Royden-Nakai decomposition theorem and Virtanen theorem play important roles in the classification theory of Riemannian manifolds developed by Royden, Nakai, Sario etc. more than half a century ago.
-We shall dwell on these theories in the framework of weighted manifolds in Section 5 and adopt them to prove Theorem \ref{Cheng}.
+Royden-Nakai's decomposition theorem and Virtanen's theorem, see e.g. Section~\ref{section5} for weighted versions, play important roles in the classification theory of Riemannian manifolds developed by Royden, Nakai, Sario et al. many years ago.
+We shall dwell on these theories in the framework of weighted manifolds in Section 5 and utilize them to prove Theorem \ref{Cheng}.

-The following theorem is, more or less, a consequence of the combination of Theorem \ref{Kendall} and \ref{Cheng}.
-This theorem has important applications. \begin{theorem} Let $(M,g, e^{-f}dV_g)$ be a complete noncompact weighted Riemannian manifold admitting no nonconstant bounded $f$-harmonic functions and $(Y,d)$ be a locally compact Hadamard space.
-Then any $f$-harmonic map from $M$ to $Y$ with finite $f$-energy must be constant. \end{theorem}
+The following theorem is, more or less, a consequence of the combination of Theorem \ref{Kendall} and \ref{Cheng}. \begin{theorem} Let $(M,g, e^{-f}dV_g)$ be a complete noncompact weighted Riemannian manifold satisfying that any bounded $f$-harmonic functions is constant.
+Let $(Y,d)$ be a locally compact Hadamard space.
+Then any $f$-harmonic map from $M$ to $Y$ with finite $f$-energy is a constant map. \end{theorem}